I may receive a commission from a purchase. See more details here.

 This form of a Google map, though, gives you a little more flexibility.
 You have a zoom capability, as well as an option to drag the map to different locations.
 And even a satellite view.

-And, the view larger map button will give you a full screen view with even more options.
+And, the view larger map icon will give you a full screen view with even more options.

 Just being able to zoom in and out helps with big picture views and closer details.
 So this type of map would be much better than just a picture.